-Locate the second lever below the front edge of the bonnet and pull it to the right.
+Locate the second lever below the front edge of the bonnet and rotate it anticlockwise.

 - > The bonnet releases fully.

-- 3 Lift the bonnet and open it to its fully extended height.
+- Lift the bonnet and open it to its fully extended height.

 - > The bonnet stays in position.

 Do not drive with the bonnet open